Hyper Vision HPV-X2 Ultra-High-Speed Video Camera

 When microbubbles in a fluid are exposed to ultrasonic waves, they expand, contract, and then disappear, a process that generates a localized, high-speed flow referred to as a microjet.
 Research is being performed regarding the use of this phenomenon to open pores in cells so as to introduce genes and pharmaceutical agents directly into cells.

 Microbubbles are extremely minute, so the process of expansion, contraction, and destruction occurs at very high speeds.
-Accordingly, a high-sensitivity, high-speed camera is required to analyze this behavior.
+Accordingly, a high-sensitivity, ultra-high-speed camera is required to analyze this behavior.

-In addition, high-speed cameras are used to observe the behavior of ultrasonic waves from ultrasonic generators.
+In addition, ultra-high-speed cameras are used to observe the behavior of ultrasonic waves from ultrasonic generators.

 The Destruction Process of Microbubbles in Proximity to Cancer Cells Using Ultrasonic Waves